yfsjdpx/freenas/docs/userguide/truenas_storage.rst

    downloaded keys, take care that that system and its backups are protected.
 Anyone who has the keys has the ability to re-import the disks should they be discarded or stolen.

+.. warning:: if a re-key fails on a multi-disk system, an alert will be generated. **Do not ignore this alert** as doing so may result in the loss of data.

 .. _View Multipaths:

 View Multipaths